-The Pacific Northwest coast is used as a wintering ground by both greater and lesser scaup.
+The Pacific Northwest is used as a wintering ground by both greater and lesser scaup.
 They are often found together, but the larger size of the Greater Scaup makes it easy to distinguish between them.

 Relatively silent except in display, the male greater scaup utters a soft cooing and whistling notes when he is courting.

 Female greater scaup are brown with white oval patches around their bills.
 The female’s bill is similar to that of the male, but slightly duller, and the legs and feet are gray.

 They breed on the tundra and in the boreal forest of the western north American arctic.
 It is estimated that three-quarters of the North American population breeds in Alaska.
 They nest on islands in large lakes and lay an average of 9 eggs

 They make extensive flights as they migrate from Alaska to their wintering grounds along the Pacific coast.
 Greater scaup are a very common bird here on the south coast during the winter months.

 They dive to feed on aquatic plants and animals.
 In coastal areas, mollusks constitute the principal diet items.
 In freshwater habitats, seeds, leaves, stems, roots and tubers of aquatic plants are important items.